2022 World Cup Qualifiers: Seiminlen Doungel's late header rescues a point for India against Afghanistan | Goal.com

 At the other end, India could only manage to create a couple of half-chances through Kotal on the right side.
 But a lack of Indian bodies in the Afghanistan box rendered the right-back's crosses pointless and the hosts cleared away the danger comfortably.

-India came closest for the first time at the hour mark through Sunil Chhetri after he was able to direct his header off Kotal’s cross goalwards.
-But the attempt lacked the power and Azizi collected it carefully.
+India came closest for the first time at the hour-mark through Sunil Chhetri after he was able to direct his header off Kotal’s cross towards goalkeeper Azizi who collected it easily.

 Eight minutes later, the skipper was guilty of missing an open net following Brandon’s delivery from the corner.
 He could only manage to scrape the wood-work after finding himself unmarked at the far-post.